5l1v3r1/UCNB_Analyzer/DOC.md

 ##### TrigTreeFile

-Handles file with TTree of events found from pulse fitting.
+Handles file with TTree of events from DAQ .trig files.

 ##### TrapTreeFile

 Handles file with TTree of events found from trapezoidal filtering.

+##### FitTreeFile

+Handles file with TTree of events found from pulse fitting.

 ##### EventTreeFile